Emil-96/dailyquotes_android/README.md

-# dailyquotes frontend for Android
+# DailyQuotes frontend for Android

 This is the Android frontend for the DailyQuotes app.